China says 'not aware' of tennis player Peng Shuai issue - WHIZ News

-BEIJING (AP) — China’s Foreign Ministry on Friday stuck to its line that it wasn’t aware of the controversy surrounding tennis professional Peng Shuai, who disappeared after accusing a former top official of sexually assaulting her.
+BEIJING (AP) — China’s Foreign Ministry stuck to its line Friday that it wasn’t aware of the controversy surrounding Peng Shuai, the tennis professional who disappeared after accusing a former top official of sexually assaulting her.

 The ministry has consistently disavowed knowledge of the issue since Peng made her accusation more than two weeks ago.